Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Pam OAUTH2 module modification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thanks to additional features added to the original ``pam_oauth2_device`` module—implemented in `this repository <https://github.com/Laniakea-elixir-it/pam_oauth2_device>`_, it is possible to extract group membership from all IdPs described above, including those using ``eduPersonEntitlement`` (EGI and LS AAI) and those adopting groups directly in the token (IAM ReCaS, AWS Cognito).
+Thanks to additional features added to the original ``pam_oauth2_device`` module-implemented in `this repository <https://github.com/Laniakea-elixir-it/pam_oauth2_device>`_, it is possible to extract group membership from all IdPs described above, including those using ``eduPersonEntitlement`` (EGI and LS AAI) and those adopting groups directly in the token (IAM ReCaS, AWS Cognito).

 The modified module can: